-Diet is the new modern-day food jargon.
-Majority populous doesn’t think of being on a Fitness plan if they are not on a diet.
+Diet is the modern-day food jargon.
+Majority populous doesn’t feel being on a Fitness regime if they are not on a diet.
 Walk into any corporate office filled with Millennials, and you would see Paleo fanatics, to juice cleansers, to Keto lovers, to Starvation lovers.
+Fun Fact: Did you know there is a diet plan by the name “Happiness Diet”.
 The thought of instant gratification and restriction being the catalyst for success has blindsided the real thought of Fitness as a lifestyle.
 While we speak of Diet, we are referring to people who follow a restrictive set of food choices.
 This set of thought process has given the Fitness industry a magnanimous boom and now we have a diet for every set of weight loss goal.

 It will be false if I say I haven’t been on both sides of the bandwagon.
 My personal journey towards Health and Fitness began on a Calorie counting approach along with love for the chiseled core.
 Eventually, I stand here with a clear perspective “Diets only work for Weight Loss and temporary numbers, Nothing Else”.

 When we are new to the game, what glitters to the eyes catches our attention.
-If you were bombarded on social media, Mobile feeds, E-Mails with words like “weight-Loss”, ”Gal Gadot Diet plan”, “Lose pounds dramatically in weeks”; you are destined to click and try.
-To start off on a step by step guide which promises results and gives you control of your decisions its fair enough to be attracted to as the solution.
-Having a plan at the moment is much better than wandering with a thought “I need to do something”, “ I need to do something”.
+If you were bombarded on social media and Mobile feeds with words like “weight-Loss”, ”Gal Gadot Diet plan”, “Lose pounds dramatically in weeks”; you are destined to click and try.
 You can never take away credits from people who packaged a set of food and made you create dreams basis on these lines.

 Why diets don’t work?